qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 - Uniflow: A unidirectional flow of packets between a QUIC host and its peer.
   It is identified by an internal Uniflow ID.
-Packets sent over an uniflow use a given (set of) Connection ID(s).
-When being in use, an uniflow is (temporarily) bound to a 4-tuple (Source IP Address, Source Port Number, Destination IP Address, Destination Port Number).
+Packets sent over an uniflow use a Destination Connection ID that may change during the lifetime of the connection.
+When being in use, an uniflow is temporarily bound to a 4-tuple (Source IP Address, Source Port Number, Destination IP Address, Destination Port Number).

 - Initial Uniflows: The two uniflows used by peers for the establishment of the QUIC connection.
+One is the uniflow from the client to the server and the other one is the uniflow from the server to the client.
 The cryptographic handshake is done on these uniflows.
 These are identified by Uniflow ID 0.

 Notation Conventions